 Tips for Planning the Best Beach Weddings in Ocean Grove, NJ

-Prime summer season means crowds on the beach, hot sun, no parking and higher hotel and vendor rates.
-Shoulder seasons (fall or spring) are a better choice for beach weddings in New Jersey.
+The Jersey Shore’s pique summer season means crowds on the beach, hot sun, limited parking, and higher hotel and vendor rates.
+Shoulder seasons (fall and spring) are better choices for beach weddings in NJ.

-You cannot plan the most memorable day of your life without a Plan B. The weather does not always cooperate so you will need an indoor option in case of rain – even too much wind can make things difficult.
+You can’t plan the most memorable day of your life without a Plan B!
+The weather doesn’t always cooperate, so you will need an indoor option in case of rain.
+Even too much wind can make things difficult.

 When picking a location for your beach wedding, check on the following:

-- Parking – Be sure there will be parking available for your guests – especially if your date is in the summer months or the shoulder months of June or September when people are still going to the beach
+- Parking.
+Make sure there is parking available for your guests, especially if your wedding is in the summer months or the shoulder months of June and September when people are still going to the beach.

-- Electricity – The sound of the surf may be one of the reasons you chose a beach ceremony, but it can also be noisy.
-If you are having a large group be sure there is an electrical outlet close by – you may want to have a microphone hook up for the officiant.
+- Electricity.
+The sound of the surf may be one of the reasons you chose a beach ceremony, but it can also be noisy.
+If you are having a large group, make sure there is an electrical outlet close by.
+You may want to have a microphone hook-up for the officiant.

-- A non-denominational Officiant – can be a Mayor or Judge.
-In NJ, even a friend or relative can become an ordained minister in a short amount of time online.
+You can use a pastor or priest from your church, or a professional who does on-site wedding ceremonies.
+You can also choose a non-denominational officiant like a mayor or judge.
+In New Jersey, even a friend or relative can become an ordained minister in a short amount of time online.

-If you are having a small informal ceremony you won’t need much in the way of extras, but if you are having a larger affair you may like to have:
+If you are having a small, informal ceremony, you won’t need much in the way of extras.
+But, if you are having a larger affair, you might like to have:

-- An Arch or Chuppah – even though the setting is picturesque, you may want your florist to dress it up.
-They will need to deliver the piece and then pick it up immediately after the ceremony.
+- An arch or chuppah.
+Even though the setting is picturesque, you may want your florist to dress it up!
+They will need to deliver the piece and pick it up immediately after the ceremony.

-- Seating – it can be quite costly to provide chairs for all of your guests, and some towns do not permit more than 20 chairs.
+- Seating.
+It can be quite costly to provide chairs for all of your guests, and some towns do not permit more than 20 chairs.
 However, you should have some seating for elderly and/or handicapped guests.
-You can rent chairs from a local party store.
-They will need to deliver them, set them up and then pick them up immediately after the ceremony.
+You can rent chairs from a local party store; they will need to deliver them, set them up, and pick them up immediately after the ceremony.

-- Music – if you would like music for your beach ceremony, some suggestions would be a harp, classical guitar or keyboardist.
-You can also use the DJ or musicians that are doing your reception – they should give you a good deal.
+- Music.
+If you would like music for your beach ceremony, we suggest a harp, classical guitar, or keyboardist.
+You can also use the DJ or musician that is doing your reception (they should give you a good deal.)
 Check to see if they need electricity.

-Keep in mind that most beaches are public.
-You cannot force people to move out of “your space”, however, most people are happy to.
+Most beaches are public.
+You can’t force people to move out of your space, however, most people are happy to move.
 Beach brides usually wind up with a secondary audience.
-Also, garbage receptacles on some beaches are secured in the sand.
-If this is the case on your beach try to pick a location in between receptacles so your photographer does not have to photoshop them out.
+Also, keep in mind that garbage receptacles on some beaches are secured in the sand.
+If this is the case on your beach, try to pick a location between receptacles so that your photographer doesn’t have to photoshop them out.